ITV plc: Channels

-ITV plc wholly owns all of its channels through ITV Digital Channels apart from ITV1.
-ITV plc also operates Timeshift services and HD feeds for ITV1, ITV2, ITV3, ITV4 and ITVBe.
+ITV plc also operates timeshift services and HD feeds for ITV1, ITV2, ITV3, ITV4 and ITV Quiz (only HD feed for ITV Quiz.)

+Children's television blocks

+ITV plc runs children's programming through children's television blocks.
+First is the long running children's block CITV (formerly known as Children's ITV) that launched 3 January 1983 on ITV.
+Currently the block is broadcast on ITV2 after being moved 2 September 2023, the morning after the closure of the CITV Channel.
+It is currently being broadcasts between 5am and 9am every day.

+The second is the dedicated preschool block, LittleBe that launched on 3 September 2018, and ended on 31 May 2024.
+It was broadcast between 9am and 12am every day on ITVBe.
+The launch of this block was to be a replacement for its predecessor called Mini CITV, originally launched 7 January 2014 on the CITV Channel.
+Mini CITV ended 7 January 2014 when the CITV Channel removed all preschool programming from both its weekday and weekend schedules with the exception of Sooty.

 Streaming

-ITV launched its first on demand service as ITV Catch Up.
-It was rebranded ITV Player on 5 December 2008.
+ITV Catch Up was rebranded as the ITV Player on 5 December 2008.
 On 23 November 2015, the app and website were rebranded as ITV Hub.
 A paid subscription service allows users to watch ad-free and download content.

-In November 2022, ITV announced a new streaming service to replace ITV Hub.
-It launched on 8 December 2022.
-ITVX will provide archive ITV shows, shows and films for which ITV plc owns the license, live events and original programming.
-In total, ITV says the service will have 10,000 hours of content.
+In November 2022, ITV announced a new streaming service to replace ITV Hub called ITVX.
+Launching on 8 December 2022, ITVX provides archive programming for which ITV plc owns the license, live events, and exclusive programming.
 There will be a free ad-supported tier and a premium subscription which will be ad-free and allow access to BritBox.